Marcus Graham (entomologist)

-Marcus William Robert deVere Graham (25 March 1915 - 27 March 1995) was an English entomologist who specialised in the Chalcidoidea superfamily of the Hymenoptera.
+Marcus William Robert deVere Graham (25 March 1915 – 27 March 1995) was an English entomologist who specialised in the Chalcidoidea superfamily of the Hymenoptera.
 He was associated with both Oxford University and Trinity College, Dublin.

 Early life

-Graham was born on 25 March 1915 in Rainton, County Durham, the son of the Reverend Robert Graham who was originally from Donegal and Ms Bertha Heaton of Windermere.
+Graham was born on 25 March 1915 in Rainton, County Durham, the son of the Reverend Robert Graham who was originally from County Donegal and Ms Bertha Heaton of Windermere.
 He developed an interest in entomology as a boy.
 He enlisted in the British Army at the start of World War II and served in India from 1942 until the end of the war.

 Entomology

 Graham began to publish entomological papers in 1941.
 He entered Trinity College to study for a degree in Natural Science at the end of 1945, graduating in 1950 with both a Bachelor of Arts and a Bachelor of Science degree, being awarded First Class Honours and a Gold Medal.
-While he was still a student he recorded the first record of the sawfly Harpiphorus lepidus for Ireland.
+While he was still a student he made the first recorded observation of the sawfly Harpiphorus lepidus in Ireland.
 This species remains rare in Ireland.
 Also while in Ireland he was mentored by Arthur Wilson Stelfox and studied the Braconidae, especially their taxonomy.
 He and Stelfox published several joint papers during this time which described several species new to science.
 However, Stelfox advised him to concentrate on the Chalcidoidea.

 Soon after returning to England he was appointed curator of the University Museum, Hope Department at Oxford University.
 In 1953 he married Eleanor Mary Scheppens, nicknamed Nora, and their only child, a son called John, was born in 1957.